DataBiosphere/terra-java-project-template/CONTRIBUTING.md

 > `[WM-1997] [WM-2002] [WM-2005]: fix for many bugs with the same root cause`
 >

-This document assumes you've completed the steps located in [README.md](./README.md) regarding setup and running the service.
-If you haven't completed those steps yet, please go back and make sure you can run the service.
+This document assumes you've completed the steps located in [README.md](./README.md) regarding `setup` and `run`-ning the service.
+If you haven't completed those steps yet, please go back and make sure you can successfully run the service from your device.

 ## Developer convenience scripts